Ontario needs to help Toronto's homeless living in parks, residents say

 “The solution is housing.
 If you have a home so many problems disappear.”

+Prowse said the 10 a.m. press conference isn’t about complaining or being fearful of homeless people living in local parks.
+Instead, she said, it’s about joining in the call to action to push governments to end homelessness.

-Spadina-Fort York NDP MPP Chris Glover said there’s no better time than now for the Ford government to put forward the funding it received from the federal government to help provide homes to people without them.
+Spadina-Fort York NDP MPP Chris Glover, who will be speaking at the press conference, said there’s no better time than now for the Ford government to put forward the funding it received from the federal government to help provide homes to people without them.

 “They’re reneging on their provincial obligations,” charged Glover, who is also advocating for homelessness to be declared a state of emergency in Ontario, which he said would mandate funding be set aside to address this long-standing issue.